 There are a hundred reasons why people don’t claim for sexual abuse.
 Some are solid reasons, some are rooted in myths.

-For example, the police have a much tougher “beyond a reasonable doubt” test in order to lay a criminal charge.
-But just because they choose not to charge does not for a moment mean that you don’t have the right to sue for compensation anyway.
+Third, the police have to prove that the abuse happened “beyond a reasonable doubt”; in a lawsuit, we only have to prove that the abuse “likely” happened.
+That is a lot easier done.
+Just because the police choose not to charge does not for a moment mean that you don’t have the right to sue for compensation anyway.